LUXER ONE BLOG

 Cons

-• Security and theft can become a challenge
+• Security and theft become a challenge

 • Students may still experience wait times